Vault | PRA Pathfinder

 What is Vault?

-BeyondTrust Vault for Secure Remote Access is a secure storage solution that allows organizations to safely store and manage sensitive information, such as credentials and passwords, to ensure they are accessible only to authorized users.
+Vault is a secure storage solution that allows organizations to safely store and manage sensitive information, such as credentials and passwords, to ensure they are accessible only to authorized users.
+On the Accounts page, you can add, edit, and manage credential accounts.
+When you add accounts, it enables users with the correct roles to access the account credentials for injections and rotations.

 How is Vault useful to my organization?

-BeyondTrust Vault fits seamlessly into your service desk workflow by integrating directly with the Secure Remote Access solution, allowing administrator accounts to access systems without exiting BeyondTrust.
-With just one click in the Secure Remote Access console, users can select the correct credential and log directly into a remote system, keeping your privileged accounts more secure.
+Vault fits seamlessly into your service desk workflow by integrating directly with the Privileged Remote Access solution.
+This allows administrator accounts to access systems without exiting BeyondTrust.
+With just one click in the Secure Remote Access console, users can select the correct credential and log directly in to a remote system that keep your privileged accounts more secure.

 How do I access the Vault page?